microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 Area: cpp
 TOCTitle: Clang on macOS
 ContentId: 6ef32219-81ad-4d73-84b8-8d4384a45f8a
-PageTitle: Get Started with C++ and Clang/LLVM in Visual Studio Code on macOS
+PageTitle: Configure VS Code for Clang/LLVM on macOS
 DateApproved: 07/25/2019
 MetaDescription: Configuring the C++ extension in Visual Studio Code to target Clang/LLVM
 ---
-# Using Clang in Visual Studio Code
+# Configure VS Code for Clang on macOS

 In this tutorial, you configure Visual Studio Code on macOS to use the Clang/LLVM compiler and debugger.

-After configuring VS Code, you will compile and debug a simple program to get familiar with the VS Code user interface.
-After completing this tutorial, you will be ready to create and configure your own workspace, and to explore the VS Code documentation for further information about its many features.
+After configuring VS Code, you will compile and debug a simple program in VS Code.
 This tutorial does not teach you about Clang or the C++ language.
 For those subjects, there are many good resources available on the Web.

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).